Frank-Hudson/haguxine/README.md

 Their main source of food is small-medium game animals, small poultry, and limited fruit and veg, primarily in the form of berries and roots.

-They often keep either [cervine](https://en.wiktionary.org/wiki/cervine)- or canine-like animals that live in the surrounding areas at pets.
+They often keep either [cervine](https://en.wiktionary.org/wiki/cervine)- or canine-like animals that live in the surrounding areas as pets.
 Occasionally, someone will take a bird as a pet, but usually nothing more flamboyant than that.

 ## License